-On the Messaging API tab of your channel settings on the console, under Greeting messages, click Edit to go to LINE Official Account Manager and set a greeting message to send users when they first add your LINE Official Account as a friend.
+On the Messaging API tab of your channel settings on the LINE Developers Console, under Greeting messages, click Edit to go to LINE Official Account Manager and set a greeting message to send users when they first add your LINE Official Account as a friend.
 Alternatively, you can do this programmatically by responding to users after receiving a follow webhook event.

 # Set auto reply messages (optional)

-On the Messaging API tab of your channel settings on the console, under Auto-reply messages, click Edit to go to LINE Official Account Manager and set automated reply messages to respond to messages sent by users.
+On the Messaging API tab of your channel settings on the LINE Developers Console, under Auto-reply messages, click Edit to go to LINE Official Account Manager and set automated reply messages to respond to messages sent by users.
 However, you can do more with the Messaging API as you can program your bot to reply in different ways to various webhook events.